Death of Professor Niall Rudd

-Emeritus Professor Niall Rudd was one of the most distinguished Latin scholars of his generation.
-He was a Foundation Scholar at Trinity College Dublin, which awarded him an honorary LittD in 1998, and taught at Toronto before taking up the Chair of Latin at the University of Liverpool (1968 to 1973), moving to take up the Chair of Latin at the University of Bristol in 1973.
-He remained here, serving as Head of Department 1976-9, until his retirement in 1989.
+Niall Rudd, Emeritus Professor of Latin at the University of Bristol, was one of the most distinguished Latin scholars of his generation.
+He was a Foundation Scholar at Trinity College Dublin, which awarded him an honorary Litt.D. in 1998, and taught at Toronto before taking up the Chair of Latin at the University of Liverpool (1968 to 1973), moving to take up the Chair of Latin at the University of Bristol in 1973.
+He remained here until his retirement in 1989, serving as Head of Department 1976-9.
+He was until his death also a Vice President of the Bristol Institute for Greece, Rome and the Classical Tradition.

 Richard Buxton, Emeritus Professor of Greek and a former colleague, writes:

 I remember Niall as a genial, generous and irrepressibly witty man - by far the funniest and most wickedly accurate mimic I've ever met.
 He was also, needless to say, a marvellous Latinist.
 He knew Latin incredibly well, and regretted that, even among contemporary Latin scholars, that level of knowledge and subtlety of understanding wasn't always replicated.
 He was at his best when writing about Horace - maybe a kindred spirit.
 He was also a reception scholar avant la lettre - as his work on the Daedalus and Icarus myth demonstrates.

 As a teacher he was meticulous and engaging.
 He made the perfect complement to John Gould, his brilliant peer as Prof of Greek in Bristol.
 Whereas John thrived on ambiguities and paradoxes, Niall wanted accuracy and clarity, and did his best to achieve them.